sparkflows/sparkflows-docs/docs/user-guide/visualizations/working-with-idashboard.rst

 Interactive Dashboard
 ^^^^^^^^^^^^^^^^^^^^^^

-Click on ``Interactive Dashboard`` tab in the same application where we have created JDBC Dataset.
+Click on ``Interactive Dashboard`` tab in the same application where you have created JDBC Dataset.

  .. figure:: ../../_assets/tutorials/dataset/i-dashboard-tab.PNG